Easy Fairy Potting Bench Tutorial

 Last week we were hard at work helping our bistro fairies make this adorable fairy potting bench.
 It the perfect size for a miniature garden and made entirely from stirrer sticks and old rusty nails.

-If you’ve been following A Crafty Mix for a while, you’ll know how much we love using recycled bits to create something else.
+If you’ve been following A Crafty Mix for a while, you’ll know how much we love using recycled stuff to create something else.
 And our fairies are always coming up with quirky ideas on how we can repurpose odd bits and pieces.
 Like that time they asked us to make a gypsy caravan from a lunchbox for the fairies in our bottom garden.
 And when they stole an empty plastic cup to make a fairy bridge.
 They’re so creative and naughty, but don’t tell them I said that 😉 They keep our Highveld garden flourishing.

 What you need